 “Access ramps are a necessary element for kiln maintenance and have a tremendous impact on both productivity and safety,” said Lars Lindgren, Bricking Solutions president.
 “Our smart design incorporates the latest technology providing an extremely strong, yet lightweight solution that enables smooth and quick transport of materials and equipment.”

-Constructed with 6061-T6 aircraft grade aluminum, the access ramps support up to 15,000 pounds (6,804 kilograms) of equipment and offers a 3:1 safety factor.
-Being fabricated from aluminum ramps are as strong as steel yet half the weight.
+Constructed with 6061-T6 aircraft-grade aluminum, the access ramps support up to 15,000 pounds (6,804 kilograms) of equipment and offer a 3:1 safety factor.
+Being fabricated from aluminum the industrial ramps are as strong as steel yet half the weight.
 The ramps are customized, taking into account obstructions that are unique to every burn floor.
-Every Bricking Solutions access ramp is built to meet or exceed all international safety standards.
+Every Bricking Solutions personnel and machinery access ramp is built to meet or exceed all international safety standards.
 The ramp easily supports a forklift fully loaded with bricks for fast and efficient material and equipment access, as well as Brokk demolition robots for refractory tear-out and skid steers for material removal.

 “Each hour the kiln is down for maintenance is production lost,” Lindgren said.
 “Plant managers don’t have extra time to spend assembling cumbersome ramps.
 Our kiln access ramps’ versatility and ease of use save as much as 4-6 hours on install alone.”

 To accommodate a tear-out machine, such as a Brokk remote-controlled demolition robot, matting is also available to make kiln tear-out possible on the bridge section without damaging the ramp’s integrity.